 Seal of approval and high-quality journalism

 DW Akademie has been supporting the Serbian press council since August 2018.
-Klaus Dahmann, DW Akademie's country manager for Serbia and the Western Balkans, says the project is more than just ensuring the council continues its work until the end of this year.
+Klaus Dahmann, DW Akademie's country manager for Serbia and the Western Balkans, says the project is about more than ensuring the council continues its work until the end of this year.

-"The idea is to establish ethical and professional standards as a type of seal of approval, in the sense that a newspaper or news portal that complies with the press code is a high quality media outlet," he explains.
+"The idea is to establish ethical and professional standards as a type of seal of approval, in the sense that a newspaper or news portal that complies with the press code is considered a high quality media outlet," he explains.
 "This," he says, "will definitely be of interest to customers."

 A DW Akademie workshop for school children, showing them how to file a complaint with the press council